Kauhsa/analog-dance-pad/README.md

 ## Troubleshooting

+### I'm getting compilation errors

+Make sure you are using NodeJS 12.
+This may involve installing an LTS version from a package manager rather than the latest stable version.

+### The server can't create an HID device

+Run the server as root.

 ### The UI shows more sensors than I have

 The firmware reads all 12 ADC pins on the Teensy.
 You may get fake readings from pins that have no sensors plugged in and are not grounded.
 If pressing a sensor causes more than one value to go up:
   - Determine which pins are unused.
 You can use this [pinout](https://www.pjrc.com/teensy/card2a.pdf).
 The sensors follow the pin order, e.g. ADC0 = 1, ADC1 = 2...
   - Press settings and disable the corresponding sensors in the UI, or
   - Ground the unused inputs on the board.

+### Stepmania isn't registering my inputs

+Make sure you have the proper drivers specified in Preferences.ini, e.g.

+`InputDrivers=X11,HID`

 ## License